Vallejo, California: Government

+In 2008 the government of Vallejo filed for bankruptcy.
+A judge declared the bankruptcy over in 2011, but analysts have noted that the city did little to resolve its largest expense—public pensions—and may face a second round of bankruptcy.

+As of September 2022, there were 69,546 registered voters in Vallejo; of these, 40,818 (58.7%) are Democrats, 8,751 (12.6%) are Republicans, and 15,612 (22.4%) stated no party preference.

 Participatory budgeting

-On April 17, 2012, the City Council approved the first citywide participatory budgeting (PB) process in the United States.
+On April 17, 2012, the City Council approved the first no citywide participatory budgeting (PB) process in the United States.
 The Council allocated $3.4 million to the Vallejo PB process and since then, Vallejo residents and business and property owners have been developing and designing project ideas.
 They have vetted and reduced more than 800 project ideas to 36 projects that will be on the ballot.
 Vallejo residents 14 years of age and older will vote and choose six out of 36 projects to vote on from May 11 through May 18, 2013.

 The second cycle of participatory budgeting in Vallejo was initiated on February 4, 2014, with $2.4 million allocated.
 A public vote open to all residents of Vallejo age 16 and over took place in October 2014.

 Police

+Vallejo has had one of California's highest rates of police killings in recent years.
+A 2023 Vallejo Sun story described Vallejo's police department as "one of California’s most deadly."
+In 2020, the department engaged a consulting firm to assess how to address extensive killings by its officers.
+The firm issued 45 recommendations, which were endorsed by the California attorney general; but according to reporting from the Vallejo Free Press and ProPublica, only two of the recommendations had been fully implemented by 2022.

 Vallejo has seen a rate of killings by police officers that is significantly higher than the national average and other Bay Area cities.
 These incidents included the fatal shooting of Willie McCoy by six officers in 2019 and the shooting of Sean Monterrosa, who was unarmed, during protests following the murder of George Floyd in 2020.
 One of the officers who killed McCoy had previously killed an unarmed man as he fled, while another killed three men over a five-month period and was later promoted.
 Vallejo Police killed 19 people between 2010 and 2020.
 In 2012, police shootings accounted for six of the 20 homicides to occur in the city, and the frequency of officer-involved shootings stood at around 38 times the national rate.

 Education

-Public high schools in Vallejo include Vallejo High School and Jesse Bethel High School.

-Notable private schools in the city include St. Catherine of Siena School, St. Patrick-St. Vincent High School, and the Starting Gate School.
+Vallejo is served by one school district: the Vallejo City Unified School District (VCUSD).
+The city is also served by a community college district, private schools, and colleges.

+Vallejo City Unified School District

+The Vallejo City Unified School District (VCUSD) includes the following campuses: